SOAP connection

 -

 Upload URL: Enter the URL of the WSDL file into the text box, and then click the Upload button.
 The URL must be accessible without authentication or you will receive an error.
-If uploading a WSDL with the same name as an existing WSDL, see Replacing an uploaded WSDL later on this page.
+If uploading a WSDL with the same name as an existing WSDL, see Replace an uploaded WSDL later on this page.

 -